Rush Limbos serving humanity and your highly trained broadcast specialist on the case.

 They see us as a passive population.

-Mahmoud has done his best to threaten and provoke, and all we do is respond with words, and all the civilized world does is respond with words.
+And all we do is respond with words, and all the civilized world does is respond with words.

-He sees a group of Americans put out this supposedly scholarly study that says, we think Mahmoud, we should talk to you about solving our problems in Iraq.
+He sees a group of Americans put out this supposedly scholarly study that says, we think, Mahmoud, we should talk to you about solving our problems in Iraq.

 Now, if I'm Mahmoud Ahmadinejad, I only interpret this one way.